What is Penetration Testing and Its Types?Vishnu Yash Tripathi

 - Verify all HTTP methods.
-PUT and Delete methods should not be enabled at cloud (Server).
+PUT and Delete methods should not be enabled in the cloud (Server).

 - Verify if the password meets the required standards.
 The password should be at least 8 characters long combination of special characters, and alphanumeric.

-- Username should not be like “admin” or “administrator” as open error guessing.
+- The username should not be like “admin” or “administrator” as open error guessing.